futurepaul/druid-todo-tutorial/README.md

 Hello!
 My name is Paul and today I'd like to help you make a slightly-more-complex-than-hello-world app using [Druid, a GUI framework written in Rust][druid].
 In the classic GUI tradition we'll be working on a simple todo app.
-You'll need some familiarity with Rust to follow along, but I'll try not to assume too much familiarity because a lot of what I know about Rust has been learned in parallel with learning Druid and contributing to the project.
+You'll need some familiarity with Rust to follow along, especially Rust's concept of [Traits][traits], but I'll try not to assume too much familiarity because a lot of what I know about Rust has been learned in parallel with learning Druid and contributing to the project.

 ## 1. Setup